mimo74/academic-kickstart/content/en/home/aboutus.md

 over three decades of software development covering a wide range of environments, systems, methods and philosophies that passed by or stayed over the years.
 <br>
 <br>
 Since 6 years my passion is development for Apple platforms.
-Mainly iOS / iPadOS but also macOS, watchOS and tvOS focusing on Swift / SwiftUI but coming an Objective C background.
+Mainly iOS / iPadOS but also macOS, watchOS and tvOS focusing on Swift / SwiftUI but coming from an Objective C background.

 </div>
 </div>